Iran allocates $150,000 for families of victims of Ukraine plane crash | Business

 Iran's transport minister Mohammad Eslami told state television that the final report on the crash had been sent to the countries participating in the investigation.
 Iranian Foreign ministry spokesman Saeed Khatibzadeh said an indictment will be issued in less than a month against "those whose negligence caused the accident", the semi-official news agency Fars reported.
 Iranian officials have said the case was being handled by a military court.

 In a preliminary report in July, Iran's Civil Aviation Organization blamed a misaligned radar system and lack of communication between the air defence operator and his commanders for the downing of the plane.
-Under United Nations rules, Iran retains overall control of the investigation while the United States and Ukraine are accredited as the countries where the jet was respectively built and operated.
-Canada has also played a role as the home of many of the victims on the downed plane.
+Under United Nations rules, Iran retains overall control of the air investigation while the United States and Ukraine are accredited as the countries where the jet was respectively built and operated.

 International rules on air crash investigations known as Annex 13 include a recommendation that a final report appears within 12 months, which in this case runs until early January, though many high-profile probes take longer.
-A spokeswoman for the Transportation Safety Board (TSB) of Canada said by email the agency was informed that a "draft investigation report was going to be distributed" this week, although the TSB will not have access to it.
-The TSB will only receive a copy of the final report when published.
+Kathy Fox, chair of the Transportation Safety Board (TSB) of Canada said Iran told participants, including Ottawa, at a recent briefing that a draft investigation report would be sent out this week.
+Fox told Reuters by phone that the TSB will not have access to the report until it is finalized.

 Habib Haghjoo, an Iranian-born Canadian who lost his daughter and granddaughter in the crash, said he did not trust the news from Tehran and stressed that his priority is the report.
 "They want to wrap it up," he said of Iran.
 "We want the truth."
 (Additional reporting by Pavel Polityuk in Kyiv and Allison Lampert in Montreal; Editing by Giles Elgood, Jonathan Oatis and Jan Harvey)